 Mix together and sprinkle 1 tsp. of glitter into the paint, adding more as desired.
 Get your kids involved by letting them mix the paint and add the glitter.
 My three-year-old loves helping with everything I do, which I’m enjoying as long as it lasts, because I know that won’t always be the case!

-We poured our glitter paint into recycled craft containers with screw-on caps for easy storage.
+We poured our glitter finger paint into recycled craft containers with screw-on caps for easy storage.
 You could also use food storage containers, muffin tins covered with plastic wrap, or divided lunchboxes to store your paint.
 If you don’t plan on saving leftovers, just leave the paint in your mixing cups and enjoy it!

 Your homemade glitter paint can be stored in the fridge for about a week, or longer with the added salt ingredient.
 We didn’t put salt in our first batch of paint and mold started to grow after a few days, so hopefully the salt helps prevent that!

-DIY Glitter Paint doesn’t dry very well, so I’d recommend enjoying the paint, squishing it around on paper, and not worrying about saving the artwork.
+DIY glitter finger paint doesn’t dry very well, so I’d recommend enjoying the paint, squishing it around on paper, and not worrying about saving the artwork.
 It is fun for spreading around and watching the sparkly paint dance across the page in the sunlight!

 Painting with glitter finger paint is a fun activity for a birthday party or a play date.
 We hope you enjoy doing this inexpensive and easy activity with your own kids!
 What fun colors would you make?